-The 2016 edition of IT-TRANS (1-3 March) was the most diverse edition yet and gathered leaders of the IT industry and the public transport sector together with new players and providers of digital services.
+The 2016 edition of IT-TRANS (1-3 March) in Karlsruhe was the most diverse edition yet and gathered leaders of the IT industry and the public transport sector together with new players and providers of digital services.
 The biennial event attracted almost 500 conference delegates and 210 exhibitors (up from 162 exhibitors in 2014) from 34 countries as well as 5,000 visitors (up 36%).
 Here are some key takeaways:

 1. It’s all about the customer

 If there was one word that came up again and again at the 2016 IT-TRANS, it was the word ‘customer’.
 Rapid urbanisation, the insatiable rise of the smart phone and the emergence of the sharing economy are all changing the way that people use public transport and their expectations of it.
 The public transport sector is already rising to the challenge.

 Nicolas Furgé CEO of Kisio, part of the Keolis group, explained: “Customer service is now at the top of the agenda and this is being pushed by services like Uber and BlaBla Car.
 The customer will ultimately choose.
 It’s a matter of simplicity first because users will adopt it.”